"It's the chief's son!"

 "Heavy."
 Bella finished wearily.

 Bella grudgingly admired Noah's wise choice of location.
 There were a lot of trees and a majority of the city was made up of dense forests.
 It was the best escape and hiding place.
-The city was also dark, which made both offence and defence utilizable strategies.
-Only thing wrong was that it was too wet and slippery, and foot steps could be easily traced.
-But she hoped that she wouldn't have to use any of her analysis.
-She couldn't bear the thought of having those dangerous people ten miles near Charlie.
+The city was also dark, which was good for both offense and defense.
+The only thing wrong was that it was too wet and slippery, and foot steps could be easily traced.
+But she hoped that she wouldn't have to use any of her analysis, Noah's threat still hung fresh in her mind.

 "How are you liking Forks?"
 Charlie asked.